StavrosT/ABIDE_AIMS_house_scripts/README.md

 Standard bash commands <br />
 Various afni programs <br />
 Various fsl programs <br />
-Python2 and 3 and various librarys within there - including all anacoda libraries. <br />
+Python2 and 3 and various libraries within there - including all anacoda libraries. <br />
 Some matlab and SPM12 scripts <br />

-These scripts are meant to be complementary to speedyppX.py, which is our main preprocessing pipeline. <br />
+These scripts are meant to be complementary to speedyppX.py, which is our main preprocessing tool. <br />
+Ref: <br />
 De-noising module adapted for motion artifact removal by Patel, AX.
 (2014). <br />